RenderKit/embree/readme.txt

 Embree supports applications written with the Intel SPMD Programm Compiler (ISPC, http://ispc.github.com) by also providing an ISPC interface to the core ray tracing algorithms.
-This makes it possible to write a renderer in ISPC that leverages SSE, AVX, AVX2, and Xeon Phi[TM] instructions without any code change.
+This makes it possible to write a renderer in ISPC that leverages SSE, AVX, AVX2, and Xeon Phi™ instructions without any code change.
 ISPC also supports runtime code selection, thus ISPC will select the best code path for your application, while Embree selects the optimal code path for the ray tracing algorithms.

 Embree contains algorithms optimized for incoherent workloads (e.g. Monte Carlo ray tracing algorithms) and coherent workloads (e.g. primary visibility and hard shadow rays).
 For standard CPUs, the single-ray traversal kernels in Embree provide the best performance for incoherent workloads and are very easy to integrate into existing rendering applications.
-For Xeon Phi[TM], a renderer written in ISPC using the default hybrid ray/packet traversal algorithms have shown to perform best, but requires writing the renderer in ISPC.
+For Xeon Phi™, a renderer written in ISPC using the default hybrid ray/packet traversal algorithms have shown to perform best, but requires writing the renderer in ISPC.
 In general for coherent workloads, ISPC outperforms the single ray mode on each platform.